raphaelquast/EOmaps/docs/api.rst

 It is possible to add (one or more) EOmaps maps to existing ``matplotlib`` figures.

-As soon as a ``Maps``-object is attached to a figure, EOmaps will handle re-drawing of the figure.
-Therefore any additional artists need to be added to the "blit-manager" to ensure that they are correctly updated.

-- use ``m.BM.add_artist(artist, layer=...)`` if the artist should be re-drawn on any change in the figure
-- use ``m.BM.add_bg_artist(artist, layer=...)`` if the artist should **only** be re-drawn if the extent of the map changes

-In general, it should be sufficient to simply add the axes-object as artist via ``m.BM.add_artist(...)`` This will ensure that all artists on the axes are updated.

 .. code-block:: python

     import matplotlib.pyplot as plt